LinosM/rb3dx_admin_mode/README.md

 # Description

-Electron App that control and send commands externally Rock Band 3 Deluxe on the RPCS3 emulator
+Electron App that controls and send commands externally Rock Band 3 Deluxe on the RPCS3 emulator

 # Requirements